Locavore’s Inclusion Criteria: local, slow, seasonal & sustainable…

 We want to provide the greatest array of local, slow, seasonal and sustainable options possible so content will vary from light green to dark green.
 Inevitably, some inclusions will be greener, more sustainable and fairer than others.
 We don’t intend to be prescriptive, or to preach; the aim is to provide a more local and sustainable choice and better information wherever possible.

-We also recognise that greening a business or organisation is often a process that cannot be achieved instantly.
+We also recognise that greening a business or an organisation is often a process that cannot be achieved instantly.
 So we will also include organisations that have started but not yet completed the process of greening their operations.

 Equally, we want to avoid greenwash so any decision on inclusion will be at the editors’ discretion.
 If we think a company is undertaking certain actions just to look good or to gain a marketing advantage without any underlying adherence to sustainability or our principles, we will discount it.